Tronicality/Evades-Bingo/README.md

 If there's any errors you can open an issue or contact me on discord (.realityy)

+# Playing
+To start playing you can connect to the server within the settings in [evades](https://evades.io)

 # Local Server hosting

 npm install
 npm start

-# Playing

-All of the information is in the settings within https://evades.io